 William Stewart heard a man choking and his training immediately kicked in.
 Wil, who’s a firefighter and student in our Paramedic Program, was waiting to be interviewed for an internship when he saw the man in distress and immediately performed the Heimlich maneuver.
 Wil’s heroic deed made national news.

 Wil and three fellow paramedic students were taking turns being interviewed for internships at an ambulance company, which partners with Sacramento State’s Paramedic Program.
 As they sat waiting in a coffee shop, Wil ”heard this guy coughing and it was the wrong type of cough.”

-A moment later, he saw the man in obvious distress ”holding his chest and walking in circles,” Wil recounts.
+A moment later, he saw the man in obvious distress ”holding his chest and walking in circles,” Wil recounted.
 So he jumped out of his seat, got behind the guy and performed the Heimlich maneuver a couple of times.
-The man struggled to catch his breath, Wil continues, but within seconds “he gave me a thumbs up.”
+The man struggled to catch his breath but within seconds, “he gave me a thumbs up.”

 But in a close-knit community like San Luis Obispo, word got out quickly, of the Sacramento State paramedic student turned hero.

 The hometown newspaper, The Tribune, published a story and the Associated Press followed up.
 And from that moment on, Wil’s heroics went viral.